tetratelabs/wazero/README.md

 * Interpreter
   * Linux is tested on amd64 (native) as well arm64 and riscv64 via emulation.
   * MacOS and Windows are only tested on amd64.
-  * NetBSD and OpenBSD are only tested on amd64.
+  * FreeBSD, NetBSD and OpenBSD are only tested on amd64.
 * Compiler
   * Linux is tested on amd64 (native) as well arm64 via emulation.
   * MacOS and Windows are only tested on amd64.